The Power of Shallow-depth Toffoli and Qudit Quantum Circuits: Shallow depth quantum circuits with finite-size gate sets

 \subsection{Classical lower bounds}

 In this subsection, we prove the classical lower bounds for $\mathcal{R}_{p,q}^{q\cdot n}$.
 For that, we reduce it to computing $\MOD_p$ function and use the Razborov-Smolensky separations (Theorem \ref{Acseparations}) for $\AC^0[q]$.
-Then, we consider the $k$-$\mathcal{R}_{q,p}^{q\cdot n}$ problem, and we show that $\AC^0[q]$ circuits can solve them with only a negligible probability at best by using the Vazirani-XOR lemma.
+Then, we consider the the parallel repetitions of the previous relation problems, defined as follows.